Download our FREE 7-Day Vegetarian

 • Season with salt and pepper and stir really well.

-• Form four patties and fry them on medium heat with normal oil, both sides roughly 3-4 minutes.
+• Fry them on medium heat with normal oil, both sides roughly 3-4 minutes.

 • Mash up the avocado with mayonnaise, salt, pepper, lime juice and chopped coriander.